defdefred/Remotty/README.md

 Enaling/Disabling the USB serial console is resetting `/dev/ttyUSB0` permission.
 You need to `chmod 666 /dev/ttyUSB0` it.
 ### agetty did not start on /dev/ttyUSBx
-Did you customize the as advised?
+Did you customize the systemd service as advised?
 ## Next ideas
 ### Hard Reset server with ATX
 http://michael.stapelberg.ch/posts/2022-10-09-remote-power-button/